 Some causes of drug overdoses can be accidental, such as when a young child gets into medication, or an elder person forgets how many medications they have taken.
 Other accidental overdoses occur with intentional misuse.
 Purposeful overdoses are when someone is intentionally trying to hurt themselves.

-A popular misconception of overdose is that when someone overdoses, they become unconscious, or die.
+A popular misconception of overdose is that when someone overdoses, they become unconscious or die.
 This is not always the case.
-Different drugs effect the body in different ways.
+Different drugs affect the body in different ways.
 Being aware of the symptoms of overdose can help save a life.